evan-rf/etachov.github.io/_posts/2018-06-30-building-boundaries.md

 ![](/images/2018-06-30-building-boundaries-watergate.gif?style=centerme)

-Edge cases aside, these are incredibly promising results and boon for projects like [Open Street Map](https://www.openstreetmap.org/).
+Edge cases aside, these are promising results and boon for projects like [Open Street Map](https://www.openstreetmap.org/).
 I look forward to seeing if/when the Bing Maps team releases datasets for other countries.
-Those data would be quite helpful for a number development and humanitarian problems from poverty estimation to disaster response.
+Those data would be quite helpful for a number of development and humanitarian problems from poverty estimation to disaster response.

 The code to download the Microsoft data and build the map is below.
 As an aside, I recently made the jump and switched my R spatial workflow over from sp to [sf](https://github.com/r-spatial/sf/).
 It's been great and I honestly haven't looked back once.